CURENT/andes/docs/source/modeling.rst

 The retrieved addresses usually has a different length of the referencing model and cannot be used directly for calculation.
 Shape manipulator services can be used in such case.

-`ReducerService` is a helper Service type which reduces a linearly stored 2-D ExtParam into 1-D Service.
+`NumReduce` is a helper Service type which reduces a linearly stored 2-D ExtParam into 1-D Service.
-`NumRepeater` is a helper Service type which repeats a 1-D value into linearly stored 2-D value based on the shape from a `RefParam`.
+`NumRepeat` is a helper Service type which repeats a 1-D value into linearly stored 2-D value based on the shape from a `RefParam`.

-.. autoclass:: andes.core.service.ReducerService
+.. autoclass:: andes.core.service.NumReduce
     :noindex:

-.. autoclass:: andes.core.service.NumRepeater
+.. autoclass:: andes.core.service.NumRepeat
     :noindex:

+.. autoclass:: andes.core.service.IdxRepeat
+    :noindex:

-.. autoclass:: andes.core.service.IdxRepeater
+.. autoclass:: andes.core.service.RefFlatten
     :noindex:

 Discrete
 ========